algernon/mastodon-material-tweaks/README.md

   - The column headers (`Home`, `Notifications`, etc) are hidden, the sidebar shows the active page.
 - The scrollbar changed color to a yellow-ish one.
+- Most of the icon buttons rotate when hovered over.
 - Various minor fixes here and there.